MicrosoftDocs/well-architected/well-architected/ai/testing.md

 The purpose of testing in AI workloads is to help maintain quality when a change is introduced to the system.
 Testing can validate whether the workload meets identified targets and fulfills user expectations.
 It also prevents quality regressions.
 This process includes conducting tests across various functional areas and assessing the quality of functionality, load handling, predictability, and other criteria based on workload requirements.

-Test results provide critical data points for decision making, such as assessing the readiness of AI components for release and selecting the appropriate SKUs or features.
+Test results provide critical data points for decisions like whether AI components are ready for release and which SKUs or features are appropriate.
 Additionally, testing can serve as a notification system for failures and help detect problems in production through routine or synthetic tests.

 The Azure Well-Architected Framework outlines a comprehensive testing methodology.
 You should use various types of tests at different stages of the development life cycle and across different system components and flows.
 Without these tests, rolled-out changes can degrade system quality.
 For example, minor code errors might become large system failures.
 System behavior might become unpredictable or produce biased results because of the nondeterministic nature of AI systems.
 Also, resource allocation might be inefficient, and real user data or system resources can be exploited because these systems are vulnerable to abuse.